 • Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame") and Beijing Gamease Age Digital Technology Co., Ltd. ("Gamease").
-AmazGame and Gamease are each qualified as HNTEs for 2015 and 2016, and will need to re-apply for HNTE qualification in 2017.
+AmazGame and Gamease are each qualified as HNTEs for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017.

-Entities Qualified as Software Enterprises
+Principal Entities Qualified as Software Enterprises and KNSE